SharathN25/STM32F407-Discovery/README.md

 Refering to the figure 7, The Yellow blocks are Master and blocks in Green are Slaves, there are lots of connected dots which actually says that there is path from master to slave for communication.
 In Microcontroller , the communication between the processors and the peripherals is seen in the scope of communication between master and slave.
 Here the processor ARM Cortex-M4 itself is a master, and it may have other masters such as Ethernet, High Speed USB 2.0, DMA1 and DMA2.

 ## Clock

+STM32F407VGT6 Micorcontroller has 3 main clock sources:

+1. **Crystal Oscillator(HSE)** - This is external clock source which can be connected to MCU based on requirements.
+HSE standas fro High speed External.
+2. **RC Oscillator (HSI)** - All modern MCU comes with internal RC Oscillator, which can be just activated to use.
+HSI stands fro  High Speed Internal.
+3. **PLL(Phase locked loop)** - It is also Implemented internally in MCU, It uses low frequency sources to generate high frequency clock (PLLCLK).

+**Please refer : Figure 21.
+Clock tree from 'STM32F4xxx Reference Manual (RM0090)' (Page 216).**

+**Note** : If your using **STM32 CUBE MX** tool, then select STM32F407 board and goto **clock configuration** for a much better clock tree representation.